russgooday/UDEMY_Learning-Data-Structures-from-Scratch/Section-02-linked-lists/big-O-notation.md

 ### Notation: 'O (n)'

-Runtime of the following function increases proportionally to our given input.
+With a sinle loop the runtime of the following function increases proportionally to our given input.

 ```js
 // Linear Runtime